-As a long time resident of Lake Havasu City, He enjoys serving the community in which he lives and takes an active part in making it grow.
+As a new resident of Conroe Texas, he is looking forward to serving the community in which he lives and takes an active part in making it grow.

 Here at Bridgewater Behavioral Health, we are dedicated to assisting you in your mental health journey.
 No matter what your journey may entail, we are excited to help you be the best you possible.
 Each of our clients are treated as if they were part of our own family and we hope you can feel at home with us.